Austin Hedges Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 16th in MLB.

-- The Cardinals have a 4.26 team ERA that ranks 16th among all MLB pitching staffs.
+- The Cardinals' 4.32 team ERA ranks 18th across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 58 home runs (one per game), the ninth-fewest in the league.
+- Cardinals pitchers combine to surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- Flaherty gets the start for the Cardinals, his 12th of the season.
-He is 3-4 with a 4.81 ERA and 58 strikeouts in 58 2/3 innings pitched.
+- Montgomery makes the start for the Cardinals, his 12th of the season.
+He is 2-6 with a 4.48 ERA and 55 strikeouts through 60 1/3 innings pitched.

-- His last time out was on Saturday against the Cleveland Guardians, when the righty went seven innings, surrendering one earned run while allowing seven hits.
+- The left-hander's most recent time out came on Sunday against the Cleveland Guardians, when he threw five innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.